henrimie/slass/README.md

 - a common logfile folder

 **What happens on installation**
 You begin by putting the script folder **installer** into an arbitrary folder on your system (ie. /srv/arma3).
 Upon start, the script will then establish an Arma3 installation inside that arbitrary folder.
 Depending on you installation path, it will build individual config and script files for your server, headless clients, install steamcmd, set the required file ownerships and rights, and install the servers as a system service.
 The installation finishes with an update of Arma3 and the mods.
+Lastly the installation donwloads a copy of Antistasi and copies it over to the mission repository.
 Refer to the file **doc/folder_struc.png** for a general overview where to find the files and what they do (original <a target="_blank" href="https://github.com/joka-de/slass">slaas</a> folder structure, doesn't have acsiam modifications).

 **What happens on update**